-- Prevent ignition of leaking natural gas. - When natural gas is involved in an emergency, contact Dominion Energy. - Park emergency vehicles away and upwind from the area of a natural gas emergency. - Evacuate the area and be alert for migrating or accumulating gas. - Do not ventilate natural gas until the supply is off and all personnel are out of the structure. - Turn off gas at residential meters or appliance supply lines only- NEVER at underground valves or relief vents. - When natural gas is burning, let it burn and protect area exposures.
+Prevent ignition of leaking natural gas.

+When natural gas is involved in an emergency, contact Dominion Energy.

+Park emergency vehicles away and upwind from the area of a natural gas emergency.

+Evacuate the area and be alert for migrating or accumulating natural gas.

+Do not ventilate natural gas until the supply is off and all personnel are out of the structure.

-0 2023 Culver Media, LLC 800-428-5837
+Turn off natural gas at residential meters or appliance supply lines only-NEVER operate system valves (above or below ground), including relief valves.

+When natural gas is burning, do NOT attempt to extinguish it unless lives are in danger.
+Protect area exposures.